Suspect at large after bank robbery inside Walmart

-WACO, Texas — Waco Police and the San Antonio Federal Bureau of Investigation are currently investigating an bank robbery that occurred inside the Walmart on Hewitt drive.
+WACO, Texas (FOX 44) — Waco Police and the San Antonio Federal Bureau of Investigation are currently investigating an bank robbery that occurred inside the Walmart on Hewitt drive.

-Police were dispatched around 9:45 Saturday morning, and once arriving learning that the suspect demanded money, threatened the bank employees, claimed to be in possession of a firearm, and tied the employees’ hands.
+Police were dispatched around 9:45 Saturday morning, and discovered the suspect demanded money, threatened the bank employees, claimed to be in possession of a firearm, and tied the employees’ hands.

 No major injuries were reported during the crime.